agentlans/MySQLDocker/README.md

 To set up the dependencies for the Python client:

-`sudo pip install -r client-requirements.txt`
+`pip install -r client-requirements.txt`

 To run the client:

 `python client.py`

-Shouldn't have any errors.
+Shouldn't be any errors.

 # Author, Licence